esyx-git/SML/README.md

 Optional steps for convenience:

-1. Create a shortcut to the launcher executable file for easy access.
+1. Create a shortcut to the launcher's executable file for easy access.
 2. Customize the shortcut's icon to differentiate it from other shortcuts.
 3. Set the shortcut to open as minimized to promote cleaner access.
 4. Optionally, pin the shortcut to your start menu for quicker access.